About

 His work ranges from abstract art and collage to time-based media and art in public space.

-Rooted in vector-based abstraction and collage, his current practice is informed by extended stays in Kinshasa and Nairobi and primarily deals with colonial history and human marginalization in urban contexts.
+His current practice is informed by extended stays in Kinshasa and Nairobi and deals with colonial history and human marginalization in urban contexts.

 His video installation “Rudolf Duala Manga Bell — a German Story” was presented at ruruhaus, a community space run by documenta fifteen in Kassel as part of Blind Spots in the Sun – a series of art interventions that explores the nexus between colonial history and anti-Black racism in Germany.
-It was also shown at MARKK Museum in Hamburg, Germany and at Doual’Art in Doula, Cameroon and has won a number of awards at international film festivals.
+It was also shown at MARKK Museum in Hamburg, Germany and at Doual’Art in Douala, Cameroon and has won awards at international film festivals.

 During documenta fifteen, Langsdorf showed two video installations entitled “5 car stud 2.0 / coordinated inauthentic behavior” and “No First Aid/HAPPYLAND” at Galleria Kollektiva and Hugenottenhaus in Kassel, respectively, both in partnership with documenta fifteen.